SNikolovDev/SwiftMessageReader/README.md

 # SwiftMessageReader

-Web api which can read Swift MT799 messages from a text file and store the information into SQLite DB.
+SwiftMessageReader is a web API designed to read Swift MT799 messages from a text file and store the information in an SQLite database.
----

-# Getting started
+## Getting Started

+### Prerequisites
-1. Download the application from github and run it with Visual Studio.
+- Download the application from GitHub.
+- Open the project with Visual Studio.

+### Database Setup
-2. The DatabaseCreater class will automaticly check if database file is present, if not - one will be created.
+- The `DatabaseCreater` class will automatically check if the database file is present; if not, it will create one.
-3. If you want, you can change the localhost port number in launchSettings.json file (it's not mandatory).
+- Optionally, you can modify the localhost port number in the `launchSettings.json` file (this is not mandatory).
-4. For convenience DBFileConnection and DefaultConnection strings in appsettings.json file are configured with relative paths, but the can be changed with once to the local storage, if needed.
+- For your convenience, `DBFileConnection` and `DefaultConnection` strings in the `appsettings.json` file are configured with relative paths.
+However, you can change them to point to local storage if needed.

-# Sample SWIFT MT799 Message File
+## Sample SWIFT MT799 Message File

----
-Sample file (Test Message .txt) is included in the project's main directory.
-Use it to test the application.
+A sample file (`TestMessage.txt`) is included in the project's main directory.
+You can use this file to test the application.

-# API Endpoints
+## API Endpoints

----
-The main endpoint for the app is:
+The primary endpoint for the application is:

-- /api/message/insert - upload file here;
+- `/api/message/insert`: Upload a file here to process Swift MT799 messages.

-# Swagger
+## Swagger

----
-Swagger tool is implemented in the project for ease of use.
-It's configured to run trough it.
+Swagger, a helpful tool, is integrated into the project for ease of use.
+It's pre-configured and ready to run.

-# Contact
+## Contact

----
-For questions, communication or feedback, my e-mail is:
+For questions, communication, or feedback, feel free to reach out to me via email at [snikolovdev@outlook.com].
-[snikolovdev@outlook.com]